mossblaser/qth/README.md

 ### Message semantics

-The following conventions should be used for each of the following types of signalling.
+The following conventions should be used for each of the following signalling behaviours.

 #### Ephemeral events